-A standard drop inlet (a form of a catch basin) is a below-ground square box precast concrete structure with a horizontal square opening.
+A standard concrete drop inlet (a form of a catch basin) is a below-ground square box precast concrete structure with a horizontal square opening.

 Typically, a slotted or perforated metal grate is set into the top of the drop inlet to bring it to ground level to allow water to enter into the structure.